hashin/jekyll-now/_posts/2019-06-21-forbidden-fruits-of-the-day.markdown

 An ounce of dextrose in time,
 Would have saved them.
 Glucose worth half a rupee.
 No, not available.
-Hundreds dead.
+A thousand flowers whitered.

 Poor kids ate the forbidden fruit.
 They didn’t fall from heaven, But.